anibalacatania/libresense2/README.md

 Sensory analysis application.

-This is the first attempt at building open-source software for sensory analysis.
+This is the first attempt at building open-source software for capturing sensory data.
 In this first step, we are trying to build an application for Quantitative Descriptive Analysis (QDA).

 We presented this project at LatinR 2018 in Buenos Aires, Argentina.